-The Diocese of New York - New England
+The Archdiocese of New York - New England

 The Diocese of New England was canonically erected in January 1979.
 It comprised the six New England states of Maine, New Hampshire, Vermont, Massachusetts, Connecticut and Rhode Island.
 There have been several other times in the history of the North American Old Roman Catholic Church when diocesan structures have been established in New England.
 The first was in the 1920's under Bishop Roman Slocinski of Manchester, New Hampshire, which at that time comprised the Polish Diocese of our church, and for a very short term on paper in the early 1970's under Bishop Edward C Payne of Wethersfield, CT, but which never really functioned within this church, as Bishop Payne separated himself from the jurisdiction of the North American Old Roman Catholic Church within 45 days of his episcopal consecration.
 The first Ordinary of the canonically erected Diocese was His Eminence, The Most Reverend Edward James Ford, TOR.